pcoet/golang-patterns/docs/tutorials/testing.md

 ```

 Here you can see that the test returned two errors, but you have to use the
-error message to try to identify which test cases have failed. `Run` helps take
+error message to try to identify which test cases have failed. `Run` removes
-the guesswork out of it.
+the guesswork.

-Change the expected outputs back to `4` before going on to the next section.
+Before going on to the next section, change the expected outputs back to `4`.

-## Logging
+## Examine log output from a passing test

-In some cases, you might want to log output from a test run &ndash; for example, if
+In some cases, you might want to log output from a passing test &ndash; for
-you're debugging the code under test.
-The `test` command provides the `-v` flag
+example, if you're debugging the code under test.
+The `go test` command provides
-for such scenarios.
+the `-v` flag for such scenarios.

-In `TestAdd`, insert the log statement `t.Logf("got: %v", got)`.
+In `TestAdd`, insert the log statement
+`t.Logf("Logging the actual result: %v", got)`.

 Before: